Gates12/Realtime-Tictactoe-Engine/README.md

 ## 🧪 How to Test Multiplayer

-### Option 1 — Two Different Browsers (Recommended)
+### Option 1 — Quick Match (Two Different Browsers)

 1. Open **Chrome** at https://tic-tac-toe-two-self-80.vercel.app
 2. Open **Firefox** at the same URL
-3. Log in as **"Player1"** in Chrome
-4. Log in as **"Player2"** in Firefox
-5. Click **Find Match** in Chrome → creates a room and waits
-6. Click **Find Match** in Firefox → finds the open room and joins
-7. Game starts — X goes first
-8. Make moves alternately — both browsers update in real time

-### Option 2 — Normal + Incognito Window

-1. Open a normal browser tab at the game URL
-2. Open an Incognito / Private window at the same URL
 3. Log in with different usernames in each
-4. Click **Find Match** in both — they will be paired automatically
+4. Click **⚡ Find Match** in both browsers
+5. Game starts automatically — X goes first
+6. Make moves alternately — both browsers update in real time

+### Option 2 — Private Room with Code

+1. Open **Chrome** → log in → click **🔒 Create Private Room**
+2. A **6-letter room code** appears (e.g. `XK9F2A`)
+3. Open **Firefox** → log in → enter the code → click **Join**
+4. Game starts immediately

+### Option 3 — Invite Link

+1. Create a Private Room in Chrome
+2. Click **📋 Copy Invite Link**
+3. Paste the link in Firefox or send to a friend
+4. Friend opens the link → auto-joins the room instantly

-### Option 3 — Two Devices
+### Option 4 — Two Devices

-1. Open the game on your laptop
+1. Open the game on your laptop and phone
-2. Open the game on your phone
-3. Log in with different usernames
+2. Log in with different usernames
-4. Click **Find Match** on both devices
+3. Use Quick Match or share a room code

 ### What to Verify